 For example, if you need $1,000 for a trip you want to take six weeks from now, you’ll need to save about $167 per week until then.
 If you need $10,000 for a down payment on a house you plan to buy in three months, you’ll need to put aside about $769 each week.

 Consider these numbers in the context of your regular income to see if you can realistically put that much aside.
 Can you squeeze it out of your budget by cutting back on wasteful spending and postponing not-totally-necessary purchases?
 If so, go forth and do so with some of the tips we share below.
 If not, more drastic measures might be called for — check out the other sections of this guide for ways you can amass more cash.

-Tell your loved ones and friends about your saving spree, so they’ll understand why you can’t fly home for Thanksgiving, or join them for the Taylor Swift concert.
+Tell your loved ones and friends about your saving spree so they’ll understand why you can’t fly home for Thanksgiving or join them for a Taylor Swift concert.
 The idea is to question every single expenditure before you make it, and only go through with the ones that are absolutely necessary.

 Take the same approach if you run out of a beauty product or household item during your saving spree.
 Use the hotel soaps and shampoo samples tucked away in your closet.
 Live without eyeliner for a few weeks.
 If you empty your last bottle of window cleaner or scouring powder, see if you can hand-mix a substitute using common ingredients like vinegar, lemon juice and baking soda.

 Some other ideas: Pack your lunch.
 Replace happy hour with a six-pack at home with a buddy.
 Have your best friend, or significant other, cut your hair.